-I’m sure that there are good programs out there, but like you, I’m very skeptical.
-I definitely believe that “if it seems to good to be true, it probably is.”
+I’m sure there are good programs out there, but like you, I’m very skeptical.
+Beyond skeptical.
+Downright suspicious, even.

-But there are some ways to at least stack the deck in your favor if you do want to try one or more of these types of tools.
+But there are some ways to at least stack the deck in your favor if you want to try one or more of these types of tools.

 Become a Patron of Ask Leo! and go ad-free!

 If nothing else, it might provide a good starting point for folks to investigate and evaluate.